jonboulle/nstack-docs/quick_start/workflow.rst

 ``Sinks.log : Integer``                          Use NStack's log as a sink.
 The ``Integer`` statement means it can only accept Integers.
 ===============================================  ===========

-To start this workflow with NStack, we use NStack's ``start`` command, this opens a command prompt where you can type a snippet and press Ctrl+D to submit it (you can also redirect a file):
+To start this workflow with NStack, we use NStack's ``start`` command.
+This opens a command prompt where you can type a snippet and press Ctrl+D to submit it.
+Alternatively, you can pipe this in from a file.

 .. code:: bash